A Stochastic Block Hypergraph model: Abstract

 \section{Abstract}

-We propose a simple model for a hypergraph generalization of the stochastic block model, using the clustering connection probability $P_{ij}$ between communities $i$ and $j$, and integrating explicitly the hyperedge formation process.
-Indeed, hyperedges are groups of nodes and we can expect that different real-world networks correspond to different formation processes of these groups and to different levels of homophily between nodes.
-We describe a simple model where we can explicitly introduce the hyperedge formation process and study its impact on the composition of hyperedges.
-We focus on the standard case where $P_{ij}=p\delta_{ij}+q(1-\delta_{ij})$, and when $0\leq q\leq p$, we show that the degree and hyperedge size distributions can be approximated by binomials with effective parameters that depend on the number of communities and on $q/p$.
+The stochastic block model is widely used to generate graphs with a community structure, but no simple alternative currently exists for hypergraphs, in which more than two nodes can be connected together through a hyperedge.
+We discuss here such a hypergraph generalization, based on the clustering connection probability $P_{ij}$ between nodes of communities $i$ and $j$, and that uses an explicit and modulable hyperedge formation process.
+We focus on the standard case where $P_{ij}=p\delta_{ij}+q(1-\delta_{ij})$ when $0\leq q\leq p$ ($\delta_{ij}$ is the Kronecker symbol).
+We propose a simple model that satisfies three criteria: it should be as simple as possible, when $p = q$ the model should be equivalent to the standard hypergraph random model, and it should use an explicit and modulable hyperedge formation process so that the model is intuitive and can easily express different real-world formation processes.
+We first show that for such a model the degree distribution and hyperedge size distribution can be approximated by binomial distributions with effective parameters that depend on the number of communities and $q/p$.
 Also, the composition of hyperedges goes for $q=0$ from `pure' hyperedges (comprising nodes belonging to the same community) to `mixed' hyperedges that comprise nodes from different communities for $q=p$.
-We tested various formation processes and our results suggest that when they depend on the composition of the hyperedge, they tend to favor the dominant community and lead to hyperedges with a smaller diversity.
+We test various formation processes and our results suggest that when they depend on the composition of the hyperedge, they tend to favor the dominant community and lead to hyperedges with a smaller diversity.
 In contrast, for formation processes that are independent from the hyperedge structure, we obtain hyperedges comprising a larger diversity of communities.
-The advantages of the model proposed here are its simplicity and flexibility that make it a good candidate for testing community-related problems, from their detection to their impact on various dynamics.
+The advantages of the model proposed here are its simplicity and flexibility that make it a good candidate for testing community-related problems, such as their detection, impact on various dynamics, and visualization.